Xe/site/blog/windows-pain-2021-03-03.markdown

 me to be mostly keyboard-only when I am deep into hacking at things, which really helps maintain flow state because I do not need to move my hands or look at anything but the input line right in front of me.
-Additionally, I have gotten _very_ used to my emacs setup, and specifically the subtle minutae of how it handles its Vim emulation mode and all of the quirks involved.
+Additionally, I have gotten _very_ used to my Emacs setup, and specifically the subtle minutae of how it handles its Vim emulation mode and all of the quirks involved.

-I have tried to use my emacs config on Windows (and barring the things that are obviously impossible such as getting Nix to work with Windows) and have concluded that it is a fantastic waste of my time to do this.
+I have tried to use my Emacs config on Windows (and barring the things that are obviously impossible such as getting Nix to work with Windows) and have concluded that it is a fantastic waste of my time to do this.
 There are just too many things that have to be changed from my Linux/macOS config.
 That's okay, I